 2020.
-First confinement.
-I have time and I am working on two books in parallel, each representing several years of upstream work.
-At the end of confinement, they are ready and I consider them to be my best.
-I have already published five books with four different publishers.
-As everything has always gone well, I show them in priority.
+First containment.
+Jonk, French photographer, is working on two books in parallel, each representing several years of upstream work.
+At the end of confinement, they are ready.
+At that time, he had already published five books with four publishers.
+As everything has always gone well, he offers them first.
 In vain.
-I prospect more widely.
-No answers, or else they are negative.
+He prospects more broadly.
+No answers, or they are negative.

-One of these books is Naturalia II, with a beautiful preface by Yann Arthus-Bertrand.
-The first volume was released in March 2018, and I had planned to release the second volume three years later, in March 2021.
-Summer 2020 is coming to an end, and if I want to make this happen, I have to rush things a bit.
-Convinced of the quality of this book, I decide to self-publish it.
+One of these two books is Naturalia II, with a beautiful preface by Yann Arthus-Bertrand.
+The first volume was released in March 2018 and the sequel was due three years later.
+The summer of 2020 is coming to an end, so there is little time left to make this project a reality.
+Convinced of the quality of this book, he decided to self-publish it.

-So I created my publishing house to publish my own projects.
-Once the machine started, I thought it was a shame not to also publish artists whose work I like.
-What happens next, we will imagine it together!
+Jonk therefore created his publishing house to publish his own projects.
+Once the machine is launched, he realizes that it would be a shame not to also publish artists whose work he likes.

 In 2023, for the release of the book The Lost World, Jonk Editions becomes Editions Tempus Fugit.